trailheadlabs/outerspatial-map-library/api/index.md

       }]
     };

-Supported event "types" include all of the Leaflet layer events for a given layer type, as well as the following event types added by OuterSpatial.js:
+Supported event "types" include all of the Leaflet layer events for a given layer type, as well as the following event types added by OuterSpatial Map Library:

 * `error`: Fired when a layer error occurs.
 Passes the error event object to the event function.
 * `load`: Fired when a layer is loaded.
 Only available for layers that extend `L.GeoJson`.